dvthiriez/rvi_backend/README.md

    The Cryptography library requires the libffi development library as well as the libssl development library.
-The names of the packages to be installed are libffi-devel and libssl-devel on Fedora and OpenSUSE; libffi-dev and libssl-devel on Debian and Ubuntu.
+The names of the packages to be installed are libffi-devel and libssl-devel on Fedora and OpenSUSE; libffi-dev and libssl-dev on Debian and Ubuntu.
 Install them first, then install

         sudo pip install cryptography